8/7/2024

 Eamon Coughlin

-Hey guys, Eamon Coughlin of Ryan Williams.
+Hey, guys.
+Eamon Coughlin.
+I'm from Williams.
 Thanks for the question.
-In 2Q, can you just maybe touch on the contribution to net retention from pricing, seats, off-tiering and cross-sell and has this changed first 2Q and then could this change as the price change rolls through the existing base, thanks.
+In 2Q, can you just maybe touch on the contribution to net retention from pricing, seats, up-tiering, and cross-sell?
+And has this changed for 2Q, and then could this change as the price change rolls through the existing base?
+Thanks.

 speaker

 Yeah, thanks for the question.
-Maybe I'm gonna take a step back and maybe talk about net revenue retention in general.
-Just like as a reminder, net revenue retention for the quarter was flat at 102 and we saw really a consistent set of trends that were influencing net revenue retention for Q2.
-The first is that we continue to see really strong growth retention in the high 80.
-Second, we've been seeing a stabilization over the last few quarters here on downgrade and we saw that continue into Q2, particularly with seats and contacts.
-And then finally, we have been seeing a challenge with our upgrade motions and we continue to see challenge in the quarter with expansion motion, even though we've seen those early positive signs with the new seats based pricing model that you talked about.
-So net revenue retention is gonna remain around 102, give or take a point in the back half of the year and that it's really a external environment improvement and the maturing of that seats based model that's gonna take a few more quarters before we would start seeing something trend up.
+Maybe I'm going to take a step back and maybe talk about net revenue retention in general.
+Just like as a reminder, net revenue retention for the quarter was flat at 102.
+And we saw really a consistent set of trends that were influencing net revenue retention for Q2.
+The first is that we continue to see really strong growth retention in the high 80s.
+Second, we've been seeing a stabilization over the last few quarters here on downgrades.
+And we saw that continue into Q2, particularly with seats and contacts.
+And then finally, we have been seeing a challenge with our upgrade motions, and we continue to see challenge in the quarter with expansion motions, even though we've seen those early positive signs with the new seat space pricing model that you talked about.
+We think that net revenue retention is going to remain around 102, give or take a point in the back half of the year, and that it's really an external environment improvement and the maturing of that seat space model that's going to take a few more quarters before we would start seeing something trend up.

 speaker

 Thank you.
-The next question is from the line of Taylor McGuinness of UBS, please go ahead, your line is open.
+The next question is from the line of Taylor McGinnis of UBS.
+Please go ahead.
+Your line is open.

 speaker